- Read More

 When to contact your doctor

 Many nail injuries can be managed at home.
-If signs of infection (redness, swelling or increased drainage) do occur, consult your podiatrist or primary care doctor for additional treatment recommendations.
+If signs of infection (redness, swelling or increased drainage) occur, consult your podiatrist or primary care doctor for additional treatment recommendations.

 References are pending.